pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert index_id == index2.id
     assert index2.ref == page.id

-Saving and retrieving aggregates by ID is discussed in `Event-sourced applications <application.html>`_.
+Saving and retrieving aggregates by ID is demonstrated in the discussion about :ref:`saving multiple aggregates <Saving multiple aggregates>` in the :ref:`Event-sourced applications <Application objects>` documentation.

+.. _Topics:

 Topics
 ======